opensquare-network/sima-spec/avatar/v1/README.md

 - A: it indicates the avatar subsection in SIMA spec.
 - [version]: 1 for example. it indicates the version of SIMA avatar.
 The value will be different if a user uses a different version.
 - U: it means unset current avatar.
-This command will take no effect if the extrinsic caller don't have an avatar.
+This directive will take no effect if the extrinsic caller don't have an avatar.

 ### Notes